How We Use AI and JTBD to Accelerate Portfolio Company Growth

 Growth doesn't come from what's already working.
 It comes from addressing what isn't—and doing it better than anyone else.

-That's why we focus due diligence around unmet needs.
-Using our proprietary JTBD software, we help investors evaluate how well the company satisfies specific steps in the customer's job.
+That's why we focus assessment around unmet needs.
+Using our proprietary JTBD software, we evaluate how well the company satisfies specific steps in the customer's job.
 Each step is measured by:

 - Importance: How critical is this step for the customer?